 * * * * *

 Demonstrate that the applicable evaporative emissions standards are being met when the part(s) are properly installed on the OHRV.
-Sale or installation of any aftermarket part or parts which could potentially affect the evaporative emissions control system is prohibited in California without an ARB approved Anti-Tampering Exemption as stated in Cal.
+Sale or installation of any aftermarket part or parts which could potentially affect the evaporative emissions control system is prohibited in California without a CARB approved Anti-Tampering Exemption as stated in Cal.
 Code Regs., tit.13, § 2470 through 2476.

 * * * * *